account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

    # Form must have csrf_token =>  <input type="hidden" value="{{csrf_token()}}" name="_token" /><!-- csrf-->
      Html must contain         =>  <meta name="csrf-token" content="{{ csrf_token() }}">

+   # REST DELETE => return value
+     204: The server has successfully fulfilled the request and that there is no additional content to send in the response payload body.
+     200: The request has succeeded and the request payload includes a representation of the status of the action.

 //================================================================================================